Routine use cases

 Keep the claim narrow

 Treat the article as planning guidance.
-For "What to do when low-energy weeks changes your routine plan", stay inside habit design, timing, comfort, and gentle practice context.
+For "Routine adjustment: low energy weeks", stay inside habit design, timing, comfort, and gentle practice context.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources